gforchini/SFA_Semiparametric_inefficiency/README.md

 SFA Semiparametric inefficiency

 This repository contains the R code used for all calculation in the "Semi-Parametric Modelling of Inefficiencies in Stochastic Frontier Analysis" by Giovanni Forchini and Raoul Theler.

+SFA_simulations.R contains the code for the Monte Carlo simulations